chodavarapuv/interview-exercises/UI-user-feed/README.md

 - After you complete the exercise, provide notes below on how your code can be ran whether it be by simply opening a index.html file or through an npm command

 ## Candidate Notes:

+## Instructions to run this app locally on your machine

+- This exercise is done using react.
+So you need to have nodejs and npm installed on your machine.
+- Clone this repo and navigate to this folder.
+- In this folder from the commandline, run the command 'npm start'.
+This should start a local server and the app should now be running at 'http://localhost:3000/'